Yakisugi Finish Options

 Traditional, Natural and Authentic Yakisugi “Shou Sugi Ban”

-Our unique tung oil blend was formulated specifically for exterior Suyaki®.
+Tung oil has been used for centuries in Japan to extend the longevity of yakisugi.
+Our unique tung oil blend was formulated specifically for exterior installations of our Suyaki products.
 This oil stain penetrates and stabilizes the delicate soot layer, making it easier to handle during installation.

 Considerations

-- Easy touch-up if scratched or scuffed.
+- This finish is easy to touch-up if scratched or scuffed

 Linseed Oil

-Showcasing Wood’s Natural Beauty
+Showcasing the Wood’s Natural Beauty

-We use a proprietary blend of linseed oil stain perfected to accentuate the natural wood grain.
-This semi-transparent finish absorbs into the wood, conditioning and protecting the surface while allowing the texture and beauty of the grain to show through.
+We use a proprietary blend of linseed oil stain formulated to perfectly accentuate the natural color and patterns of our wood.
+This semi-transparent finish absorbs into the wood, conditioning and protecting the surface while enhancing the inherent aesthetic qualities of the wood itself.

 Considerations

-- Options available to match most project aesthetics.
+- Options available to match most project aesthetics

-- Fades and changes color over time.
+- Fades and changes color over time without reapplication

 Available Products